Empower Fundraising with Predictive AnalyticsReading time: 8 minutes

 So the biggest hurdles are the same.
 Data now allows us to assist fundraisers in coming up with their short-term and long term strategic goals.
 We are talking about not just the gift officers that go out and meet people but all the way up to the top—the chief fundraiser for your university or non-profit organization.
 It connects all of that and it makes it one thing.
 It’s an organic relationship and it is one that is highly informed by data in the kinds of ways that are important.
 For example, identifying pockets of relatively philanthropic people might be helpful.

-Q: How has predictive modeling changed the conversation between prospect researchers and gift officers?
+Q: How has predictive modeling changed the conversation for fundraisers between prospect researchers and gift officers?